 If an item is returned damaged, and the equipment inspection deems you liable, you are expected to either purchase a new item or pay for the repairs for that item.
 These fines are not charged through your library account; you are expected to pay them out-of-pocket.
-If you fail to pay for the damage, Student Affairs will be notified.
-All equipment damage results in one strike; failure or delinquency to pay for that damage may result in additional strikes.
-We expect repairs/replacements to be made as soon as is reasonable.
+If you fail to pay for the damage, we may notify the Campus Police or the Dean of Students.
+We expect payment for repairs or replacements to be made with a reasonable timeframe.

-If you fail to return an item for more than a week past its due date, it will be assumed lost and you will be assessed a replacement fee and a lost item processing fee.
-In cases like this, you are encouraged to contact the Lab Manager, who may at his discretion waive the processing fee and allow you to purchase a replacement item.
+If you fail to return an item for more than a week past its due date, it will be declared lost and you will be assessed a replacement fee and a lost item processing fee.
+In cases like this, you are encouraged to contact the Manager of SIMS, who may at his discretion waive the processing fee and allow you to purchase a replacement item.

 Many of our items cost hundreds of dollars, and some of them cost thousands of dollars.
 We may contact the Campus Police and the Dean of Students in cases where items of this value have not been returned and we have not heard from you.